barbarahelena/reportgenerator/README.md

 - Second column: Taxonomic rank (D, P, C, O, F, G, S)
 - Remaining columns: Sample abundances with names like `Sample001.kraken2.report_bracken`

-The following taxonomy should occur in your table: Bacteroidota, Bacillota, Pseudomonadota, Parabacteroides, Odoribacter, Blautia, Faecalibacterium, Verrucomicrobiota, Anaerostipes, Lactobacillus, Roseburia, Akkermansia muciniphila, Dorea formicigenerans, Desulfovibrionaceae, Bacteroides, Prevotella, Escherichia, Bifidobacterium.
-Note that taxonomic names such as Bacteroidota and Bacillota were updated around 2021.
+The following taxonomy should occur in your table for the reports to be generated: Bacteroidota, Bacillota, Pseudomonadota, Parabacteroides, Odoribacter, Blautia, Faecalibacterium, Verrucomicrobiota, Anaerostipes, Lactobacillus, Roseburia, Akkermansia muciniphila, Dorea formicigenerans, Desulfovibrionaceae, Bacteroides, Prevotella, Escherichia, Bifidobacterium.
+To make sure that the pie chart with all species is correct, you should leave all species in the abundance table.

+> [!WARNING]
+> Note that taxonomic names such as Bacteroidota and Bacillota were updated around 2021.
 If you're using an older database, these might be named differently.

 ## Output
 The tool generates: